Waterloo East railway station: Location

 Entrance to Waterloo East from Waterloo station prior to the completion of the retail balcony in 2012.

 The station is on the South Eastern Main Line 61 chain down the line from Charing Cross, on the other side of the River Thames across from Hungerford Bridge.
 Although Waterloo East is a through-station, it is classed for ticketing purposes as a central London terminus.

-Services through the station are operated by Southeastern and it is situated within fare zone 1.
+Services through the station are operated by Southeastern and it is situated within London fare zone 1.
 The main access is via an elevated walkway across Waterloo Road, which connects it to the larger Waterloo station.
 The eastern ends of the platforms provide pedestrian connection to Southwark station which is served by London Underground's Jubilee line; at street level there is an entrance in Sandell Street.
 Connections with the Underground's Bakerloo, Northern and Waterloo & City lines are available at Waterloo Underground station.

 The four platforms at Waterloo East are lettered rather than numbered to ensure that staff and passengers do not confuse the platforms at the two stations.
 (Note: The Thameslink platforms at St Pancras International and the platforms at use this numbering convention, as did the platforms at the predecessor Thameslink station to St Pancras, .)

 The station is served by London Buses daytime, peak hours express, and nighttime routes.